Anaghakr23/Data-Analyst-Portfolio/README.md

 ### Machine Learning Project

 **1**.**Skin Cancer Detection Using ML**
-Here's an updated version with your Skin Cancer Detection using Machine Learning project:

 - **Goal**: Develop a machine learning model to detect skin cancer from images.
 - **Description**: Utilized Python and machine learning techniques to create a model that classifies skin lesions as malignant or benign.
 Preprocessed image data, extracted features, and trained the model Transfer Learning algorithms.
 - **Skills**: Data preprocessing, machine learning, image classification, model evaluation.